-If we implement a reverse stock split, we may not achieve the intended results and the market price of our common stock may be materially and negatively impacted.
+The reverse stock split we implemented may not achieve the intended results and the market price of our common stock may be materially and negatively impacted.

-We have submitted a proposal to our stockholders for consideration at our 2023 Annual Meeting of Stockholders to approve a series of alternate amendments to our Amended and Restated Certificate of Incorporation, as amended, to effect, at the option of our board of directors, a reverse stock split of our common stock at a ratio between 1-for-5 and 1-for-10, inclusive, as determined by our board of directors in its sole discretion.
-Subject to approval by our stockholders, we may file a certificate of amendment to effect the reverse split ratio chosen by our board of directors.
-We cannot assure you that the reverse stock split proposal will be approved by our stockholders.
-Further, we cannot assure you that the market price per share of our common stock after the reverse stock split is implemented, if at all, will increase in proportion to the reverse split ratio chosen by our board of directors or that we will achieve any of the other intended results of the reverse stock split, including improved marketability and liquidity of our common stock, maintaining compliance with Nasdaq listing standards and encouraging trading in our common stock by long-term investors.
+At our 2023 Annual Meeting of Stockholders, our stockholders approved a proposal for a series of alternate amendments to our Amended and Restated Certificate of Incorporation, as amended, to effect, at the option of our board of directors, a reverse stock split of our common stock at a ratio between 1-for-5 and 1-for-10, inclusive, as determined by our board of directors in its sole discretion.
+On August 2, 2023, our board of directors approved a reverse stock split at a ratio of 1-for-10, and on August 4, 2023, we filed a certificate of amendment to effect the reverse split ratio chosen by our board of directors.
+We cannot assure you that we will achieve any of the intended results of the reverse stock split, including improved marketability and liquidity of our common stock, maintaining compliance with Nasdaq listing standards and encouraging trading in our common stock by long-term investors.
 Accordingly, the market price and the value of your investment could be materially and negatively impacted.

-The effective increase in the number of shares of our common stock available for issuance as a result of the reverse stock split, if approved and implemented, could result in further dilution to our existing stockholders and have antitakeover implications.
+The effective increase in the number of shares of our common stock available for issuance as a result of the reverse stock split could result in further dilution to our existing stockholders and have antitakeover implications.

-The total number of authorized shares of our common stock will remain the same as before the reverse stock split discussed in the above risk factor, if approved and implemented.
-The reverse stock split as proposed will effectively increase the number of shares of our common stock (or securities convertible or exchangeable for our common stock) available for issuance by decreasing the number of shares of our common stock issued and outstanding.
-The additional available shares would be available for issuance from time to time at the discretion of our board of directors when opportunities arise, without further stockholder action, except as may be required for a particular transaction by law, the rules of any exchange on which our securities may then be listed, or other agreements or restrictions.
+The total number of authorized shares of our common stock will remain the same as before the reverse stock split discussed in the above risk factor.
+The reverse stock split increased the number of shares of our common stock (or securities convertible or exchangeable for our common stock) available for issuance by decreasing the number of shares of our common stock issued and outstanding.
+The additional available shares are available for issuance from time to time at the discretion of our board of directors when opportunities arise, without further stockholder action, except as may be required for a particular transaction by law, the rules of any exchange on which our securities may then be listed, or other agreements or restrictions.
 Any issuance of additional shares of our common stock would increase the number of outstanding shares of our common stock and (unless such issuance was pro-rata among all existing stockholders) the percentage ownership of existing stockholders would be diluted accordingly.
 In addition, any such issuance of additional shares of our common stock could have the effect of diluting the earnings per share and book value per share of outstanding shares of our common stock.

 Additionally, such effective increase in the number of shares of our common stock available for issuance could, under certain circumstances, have antitakeover implications.
 For example, without further stockholder approval, our board of directors could adopt a "poison pill" which would, under certain circumstances related to an acquisition of our securities that is not approved by the board of directors, give certain holders the right to acquire additional shares of our common stock at a low price.
 Our board of directors also could strategically sell shares of common stock in a private transaction to purchasers who would oppose a takeover or favor the current board of directors.
-Although the proposed reverse stock split has been prompted by business and financial considerations, you should be aware the proposed reverse stock split proposal could facilitate future efforts by us to deter or prevent changes in control, including transactions in which you might otherwise receive a premium for your shares over then current market prices.
+Although the reverse stock split was prompted by business and financial considerations, you should be aware the reverse stock split could facilitate future efforts by us to deter or prevent changes in control, including transactions in which you might otherwise receive a premium for your shares over then current market prices.